 It's all about guidance.
 In this prospectus you can read about the subjects on offer and examine the entry requirements.
-Ask yourself the following questions:

-- What level is the course?

-- Will I have the right GCSE grades?

-- Do I enjoy the subject?

-- Will the subject(s) help me in my career?

-- Is my choice of subject combinations sensible?
+Ask yourself the following questions: - What level is the course? - Will I have the right GCSE grades? - Do I enjoy the subject? - Will the subject(s) help me in my career? - Is my choice of subject combinations sensible?
 If you are unsure speak to the people you know; parents, older brothers and sisters, relatives, family friends and of course your teachers.

-Students whose GCSE results do not meet the entry requirements for their chosen course will be invited to attend a meeting in strict order of application.
+Students whose GCSE results do not meet the entry requirements for their chosen courses will be invited to attend a meeting on Results Day.
 Do I need to know what I want to do when I leave school?
 No!
 If you already know what you want to do when you leave school, check what examinations you need to pass and at what grades, what further training or study might be necessary and how easily your courses will adapt to other careers if you change your mind.
 If you have only a general idea of what you wish to do when you leave school, or if you are leaving your career decision open at present, make use of subject tutors and careers advisors.
 It may be an idea to choose a broad course of study that will keep your options as open as possible.
 If you have no definite career plan at present, start by examining two factors: the subjects you enjoy doing and the subjects you are good at.

-Charles Darwin: About the Application

-Your Sixth Form Application...
+Charles Darwin: About the Application Your Sixth Form Application...

-- You will need to meet academic requirements to gain your place in the Sixth Form. - To be a successful learner you need to aim for 96% and above attendance. - Applications should be handed in at Main Reception.
+- You will need to meet academic requirements to gain your place in the Sixth Form. - To be a successful learner you need to aim for 96% and above attendance. - Applications should be handed in at Main Reception, external applications may be emailed to sixthform@cdarwin.com.
 They will be numbered in the order they are received and where necessary courses may be offered based on application order. - Certain courses have limited places, so the earlier the application, the better the chance of securing a place on that course. - We are asking you to tell us the three subjects you might like to take in the Sixth Form. - You must read the individual subject specific entry criteria and ensure that you meet this. - You need to select by ticking the subjects from the PROVISIONAL option blocks.
-You cannot choose two subjects from the same block. - BTEC Sport can be taken as a single (option block B), Double (option blocks B & A) or Triple (option blocks (B, A & C). - Everyone must also choose a reserve subject from any block. - We cannot guarantee that you will get all your chosen subjects but we will try to accommodate your requests. - You will have the opportunity to attend a taster event in June 2022 so you can experience your chosen subjects in taster lessons. - Enrolment will take place following examination results in August.

-For more information or to speak to a member of staff

-Charles Darwin Sixth Form

-Jail Lane Biggin Hill Westerham Kent TN16 3AU 01959 574043 ext.
-251 enquiries@cdarwin.com www.cdarwin.com
+You cannot choose two subjects from the same block. - BTEC Sport can be taken as a single (option block B), Double (option blocks B & A) or Triple (option blocks (B, A & C). - Everyone must also choose a reserve subject from any block. - We cannot guarantee that you will get all your chosen subjects but we will try to accommodate your requests. - You will have the opportunity to attend a taster event on Tuesday 2nd July 2024 so you can experience your chosen subjects in taster lessons. - Enrolment will take place following examination results in August. - All courses are subject to numbers and option blocks are provisional.
+All courses are subject to change. - Accountancy, Business BTEC and Design & Technology are provisional courses new for 2024 dependant on take up and staffing.
+For more information or to speak to a member of staff Charles Darwin School Sixth Form Jail Lane Biggin Hill Westerham Kent TN16 3AU 01959 574043 ext.
+251 sixthform@cdarwin.com www.cdarwin.com What now?

-What now?